griffinnewbold/COMS-4156-Service/README.md

 # COMS-4156-Project
-GitHub Repo for Team Project
+This is the GitHub repository for the Team Project associated with COMS 4156 Advanced Software Engineering.
+Our team name is TheJavaEngineers and the following are our members: Griffin, Mohsin, Jeannie, Michael, and Abenezer.

 ## Postman Test Documentation
 View the list of API calls made over the network using post man fully documented with the received result and parameters: https://documenter.getpostman.com/view/30499865/2s9YR85tUY